DavideR2020/NOSA/doc/source/doc.md

 For information about the concrete implementation, please see the [code documentation of Butterworth Smoothing](#butterworth-smoothing).

+##### Scaled Window Convolution

+The Scaled Window Convolution Method convolves the data with a scaled window.
+The user can choose between the different scaled window types by changing the parameter `window type`.
+Possible values are `hanning`, `hamming`, `barlett` and `blackman`.
+The user can also choose the length of the window in frames by changing the `window lenght` parameter.

+For information about the concrete implementation, please see the [code documentation of Scaled Window Convolution Smoothing](#scaled-window-convolution-smoothing).

 #### Spike Detection

 The Feature Spike Detection detects spike events in the processed data.
 For this, the user selects a `minimal amplitude` as a threshold.
 This threshold has two checkable options: